dj-nic/homebridge-dreo/README.md

 * **Active Control:** Toggle the DR-HDH002S on or off from HomeKit while keeping the live state in sync.
 * **Humidity Readings:** Current humidity is exposed both on the main tile and a dedicated humidity sensor.
-* **Target Humidity:** Adjust the drying target between 30% and 85% using the built-in slider.
+* **Target Humidity:** Adjust the drying target between 30% and 85% using the slider, and read back the exact setpoint via a separate “Target Humidity” sensor tile.
 * **Fan Speed:** The Rotation Speed slider maps to the Low/Medium/High fan levels and automatically powers on the unit when needed.
-* **Mode Switch:** A "Continuous Mode" switch lets you jump between Auto drying and Continuous mode.
+* **Mode Switch:** The clearly-labeled “Continuous Mode” switch lets you jump between Auto drying (off) and Continuous mode (on).
-* **Child Lock / Panel Sound / Display:** Child lock is mapped to the Lock Physical Controls characteristic, and dedicated switches control the panel sound and front display.
+* **Child Lock / Panel Sound / Display:** Child lock is mapped to the Lock Physical Controls characteristic, and dedicated switches labelled “Panel Sound” and “Display Light” control the device buzzer and on-device display.
 * **Temperature Sensor:** When the global temperature sensor option is enabled, the dehumidifier also exposes its onboard temperature reading (auto-converted to °C for HomeKit).

 ## Installation